NHSc’s Pittsburgh Factory on 100% Renewable Energy

 We’re not filling up landfills

 The first milestone was ensuring that nothing that comes into the sites ends up in a landfill.
 Since the switch was made in January of 2021, 10 months ago, the teams’ work has meant that more than 500 tons of waste has been diverted elsewhere.
-Instead of being discarded as “garage,” the waste products are recycled or sent for incineration for energy recovery by partner Covanta.
+Instead of being discarded as “garbage,” the waste products are recycled or sent for incineration for energy recovery by partner Covanta.

 Just how much is 500 tons?
 Pittsburgh being in the United States, we’ll compare it to an icon: it’s the equivalent weight of two Statues of Liberty.